vatz88/blog/Upgrading-Ejected-CRA-Project/README.md

 In my case running react codemods was not that simple.
 I had to first convert all CoffeeScript files, both `.coffee` and `.cjsx` to `.js` and `.jsx`.

 NPM packages [decaffeinate](https://github.com/decaffeinate/decaffeinate) and [depercolator](https://github.com/bugsnag/depercolator) are amazing, converting literally all of `.coffee` and `.cjsx` to `.js` and `.jsx` respectively.
 There were some issues in converting, but these cli commands come with options, like I had to use `--disable-babel-constructor-workaround` and then fix the error manually in some of the files.

+Hope you found this information helpful.
+There's much more to this whole upgrading process but I guess I have covered everything in simplest possible way.
+Drop in a comment if you'd like to know more.